Marcgs96/Guild-Master/docs/README.md

  * Upgrade the guild house and the blacksmith building using the resources gathered doing quests.

  * Make a member work or rest with the click of a button.

-## Quests
-Quests are randomly generated every new day and have different resources as rewards depending on the difficulty and size of it.
-There's one, three, five and ten men quests, also a Quest can be an Adventure or a Bounty.
-Bounties favor Flame resource as provision, Adventures favor meat.

-Each quest has enemies assigned to them, which the group will require to counter to improve their chances of finishing the quest.
-Each member class counters a different enemy.
-Warriors counter skeletons.
-Mages counter orcs.
-Hunters counter bandits.

-At the end of a quest, each member with 0 stamina has a great chance of dying and be removed from the game completely.

 ## Controls
 - W, A, S, D : Camera movement